-author's work, it merely protects the expression of those ideas and information.
-The idea expression distinction is not an exemption from copyright, it is statement of one of its inherent limitations in scope.
+expression distinction is not an exemption from copyright, it is statement of one of its inherent limitations in scope.
+107

 The idea expression distinction is very important but it is not the appropriate vehicle to resolve every tension in copyright, because it does not contextualize.
 For example, the idea expression distinction does not provide a means to distinguish between the partial copying of a work for an academic or critical purpose and the same conduct for some less-favored purpose.
 Nor can it be used to take account of the difference between private use and non-private use.
 The idea expression distinction focuses solely on the alleged copying in question; it does not take into account the circumstances, effects and motivations surrounding that copying.
-Thus the idea expression distinction protects a computer programmer who copies an applicatin protocol interface ("API") to enable her program to interface with the original, but it does not protect the copying of the entire program that was part of the reverse engineering process that uncovered the API in the first place.
+Thus the idea expression distinction protects a computer programmer who copies an application protocol interface ("API") to enable her program to interface with the original, but it does not protect the copying of the entire program that was part of the reverse engineering process that uncovered the API in the first place.
 However, reverse engineering is protected by fair use.